 Monday, July 23, 2018: 10:30am – 12pm, Westin Harbour Convention Center, Harbour Ballroom

-Danika Billie Littlechild, Cree Lawyer with Littlechild Law, Co-Chair, Indigenous Circle of Experts, and Consulting Legal Counsel for the International Indian Treaty Council
+Danika Billie Littlechild, Cree Lawyer from Maskwacis, Treaty No. 6 territory, Co-Chair, Indigenous Circle of Experts, and Consulting Legal Counsel for the International Indian Treaty Council (IITC)

 Danika is a Cree lawyer living and working in Ermineskin Cree Nation in Maskwacis, Treaty No. 6 territory in Alberta.
 Danika works with Indigenous Peoples in Treaty No. 6, the province, nationally and internationally on issues pertaining to Indigenous rights, environment, water, and other matters.
 Danika serves as consulting legal counsel with the International Indian Treaty Council, an International NGO with General Consultative Status (United Nations ECOSOC) working with Indigenous Peoples in the Pacific, the Caribbean and the Americas.
 Danika served as Vice President of the Canadian Commission for UNESCO from 2014-2018.
 Danika is a recipient of the Esquao Award (honouring Indigenous women in Alberta) and the Alberta Aboriginal Role Models award in Justice (2015).
 Danika holds a BA (Hons) from Carleton University, an LLB from the University of Toronto, an LLM from the University of Victoria (on water governance and Indigenous Peoples) and a Fellowship in Indigenous and Comparative Rights from the College of Law at the University of Oklahoma.

 Eli Enns, Co-Chair, Indigenous Circle of Experts, Research Associate, Polis Project on Ecological Governance, University of Victoria, and Regional Coordinator, North America (ICCA) Consortium